jeremieca/pulsion/README.md

 ## Install

 !!
-This step is optionnal but recommanded if you want to discover Pulsion easily or use it dayli !!
+This step is optionnal but recommanded if you want to discover Pulsion easily or use it daily !!

 You must download /bin/pulsion of this repository and put it in /usr/local/bin with execute right.
 Then, you can go to your project folder and execute :